-The Code of Professional Conduct for Election Administrators (Code) has been developed to reflect the mission and values of Elections Canada (EC) and to guide the day-to-day activities of election administrators (EA).
-In adhering to the Code, you, as an EA, ensure that EC maintains the public's trust and serves Canadians with the highest degree of integrity and transparency.
+The Code of Professional Conduct for Election Administrators (Code) has been developed to reflect the mission and values of Elections Canada (EC) and to guide the behaviour and day-to-day activities of EAs.
+In adhering to the Code, you, as an EA, ensure that EC maintains the publicís trust and serves Canadians with the highest degree of integrity and transparency.

 As an EA, you must act in such a manner as to: